notalex-sh/watson/README.md

 Use it when:
 - Responding to a live incident
 - Writing an initial brief or report under time pressure
+- Building a timeline of key events
 - Tracking entities and relationships before formal entry
 - You need a fast, trusted tool that doesn't retain data

+---

+## Features

+- **Note Taking**: A clean, distraction-free editor for drafting intelligence reports.
+- **Entity Tracking**: Log and manage key actors, locations, items, and other entities.
+- **Network Graph**: Automatically visualize the relationships between your entities.
+- **Timeline View**: Build a chronological view of events and link entities to them.
+- **Interactive Map**: Plot any entities with coordinates on an interactive map.
+- **Analysis Dashboard**: Get a quick overview of your collected intelligence.
+- **Secure & Private**: 100% client-side.
+No data ever leaves your browser.
+- **Save & Load**: Export your entire session to a local `.wf` file to resume later.

 ---